rxjs-space/lyback/my-acl/records.md

 resources:
 /api/users post get
-/api/users/one patch get (not using /api/user/:id, because don't know how to setup acl for that) /api/roles post get
+/api/users/one patch get (not using /api/user/:id, because don't know how to setup acl for that) /api/users/staffs get (return staff list of the same facility as the current user) /api/roles post get
 /api/roles/one patch get